wn-doolittle/caliper-spec/guides/implementation-guide.md

 - [Caliper-Ruby](https://github.com/IMSGlobal/caliper-ruby)
 - [Caliper-.net](https://github.com/IMSGlobal/caliper-net)

 These libraries are written and maintained by IMS Global Learning Consortium members.
+They should be considered as reference implementations and any production use should be vetted by your development team.
 We welcome the posting of issues by non IMS Global Learning Consortium members (e.g., feature requests, bug reports, questions, etc.) but we do not accept contributions in the form of pull requests from non-members.
 For more information, please refer to the readme in the associated repo.

 ## Use Cases

-### Value Statement

- As the online educational ecosystem grows, it becomes increasingly important to be able to measure the efficacy of tools and programs with the ultimate goal of improving learner successes.
-To that end, the industry has embraced the need for "Big Data" analytics to drive insight.
-Caliper Analytics&reg; structured, standards based approach provides a strong foundation for both providers and consumers of learning analytics data to make better decisions based off of a shared curated vocabulary.
-Caliper Analytics&reg; provides the necessary alignment and structure to what is and should be measured, along with a framework to support the capture and marshaling of data,

-### Understanding learner interactions across vendor tools

-An instructor, seeking to augment the classroom environment for her learners, utilizes a video platform to create and post video assignments.
-Class discussions and Q&A sessions are conducted online using another service and she administers her course using a learning management system.
-These three services are provided by three vendors, three potential sources of learning data.
-Analyzing the interaction behaviors of her students in relation to the questions they pose about her course content is vital to understanding student comprehension and performance.
-Caliper allows the collection of learning data and addresses important issues such as who owns the data, managing privacy requirements, and bringing together data from diverse systems to analyze.
+This section describes a handful common scenarios for the Caliper Specification.
+This section is in no way comprehensive but is intended to give the reader an idea of the type of education ecosystem questions that Caliper Analytics&reg; can help to answer for.

+### Student Facing Analytics

+As students interact with content within an LMS course site, Caliper events are triggered and transported to an event store.
+The Caliper events are represented in the controlled vocabulary of the Caliper metric profiles.
+The events are then parsed to extract commonly sought values into columns in a relational database.
+For example, information such as the event type, the event action, event time, actor, and course is extracted.
+The event record can also be enriched using related information based on global identifiers such as the course and actor which facilitates joining data from multiple sources.

+Downstream analytics applications can then query the event store for events that represent select interactions the students within a course have had with learning content such as a student previewing a file, starting a video, or reviewing a lecture recording.
+Those events are then visualized so that a student can see what percentage of the class has viewed those resources, when I as the student last viewed that file, and how many times I’ve viewed it.
+Students can use this information to gauge their performance against their peers and take corrective actions where there may be an issue.

-### Understanding licensed value
+### Understanding value of licensed learning tools

 Using the same Caliper data being collected at the course level in the prior scenario, but at the cohort or system level, can be leveraged to determine in aggregate how much usage a licensed tool is getting across a cohort or within a segment of students.
 This data could be used to determine when it is safe to perform upgrades when it is time to begin migration planning or other operational concerns with various learning tools

 ### Profile Use Cases

 Caliper Metric profiles represent foundational usage cases.
-Each Metric Profile has it's own subset of use cases listed in it's primary specification document as linked to in this document.
+Each Metric Profile has it's own subset of use cases and user stories listed in it's primary specification document as linked to in this document.

-- TODO: Find some demonstrative use cases and explain how they'd be solved by talking through what questions they want answered, then what Metric Profiles and Events are needed to answer them.

 Make sure to get a use case that decides why and how to add custom extensions.

 Need to add use cases for all action types for each profile ( request from issue #196)

-### Best Practices
+## Best Practices and FAQ

 Below are some of the collected best practices from members who have successfully implemented the Caliper Analytics&reg; standard.

-### Tool Provider perspective LTI launch.
-- Tool Providers should use the federated session ID as the <code>id</code> of the federatedSession entity you include in events
-- Tool Providers should pick out the system identifiers from the LTI message that are relevant to you as a Tool, and put them in as <code>SystemIdentifiers</code> on the _entities_ in your events that are relevant.
-This helps
-  - Bind identifiers to the items they belong to, and not to the _session_
-  - Helps data consumers easily find those properties rather than having to dig through a big bag of<code>Event.federatedSession.messageProperties</code>keys.

-With some platforms the identifier might be the "user's login session"; in other platforms, it might be "just the individual launch".

-Receivers of events should/could expect that they'd get single def'ns of dimensional data to keep the event stream lean -- like an endpoint could get raw Entity "describes" in the event stream, or they might get a full object for a User at the "beginning" of a report of 100s of events of activity, and then only the Person's "id" IRI in the following events...

-### Sending full objects vs just the ID/IRI

-TODO: We should probably suggest in the implementation guide that receivers of events should|could expect that they'd get single def'ns of dimensional data to keep the event stream lean -- like an endpoint could get raw Entity "describes" in the event stream, or they might get a full object for a User at the "beginning" of a report of 100s of events of activity, and then only the Person's "id" IRI in the following events...

-TODO: This should be merged with the next item in list
+### How often is Caliper updated?

+Major Caliper releases of the base specification will not be released more frequently than every 18 months.
+This is to help help the market have confidence in upgrading to the latest version each time.
+However, there are extension mechanisms in place to provide sufficient flexibility for all current uses.
+New Metric Profiles can also be created and published without a new release of Caliper.

-### Deciding what and how much data to send in events
+### How much data should be sent in an Event?

+Deciding what data to send depends heavily on the context and use-case.
+The consumer and producers of the Caliper Events should work together to figure what what is needed.
+Here are some considerations for this conversation:

-- Data generated by the app which would otherwise be lost (i.e. not persisted) is a good candidate to convey in a Caliper event.
+- Data generated by the emitter which would otherwise be lost (i.e. not persisted) is a good candidate to convey in a Caliper event.
 - Data that is readily accessible via dereferenceble IRI's, it is OK to include just the IRI's.
 - If there are cases where downstream processes would need quick access to the actual generated data, it is ok to include those data values as well.
 - It can be good to only emit what you generate: in other words, if your application has to do any extra work to retrieve related information, it's not recommended to include it in the event payload.

-### LTI Sessions and Identifiers

-TODO: Link to the "Learning Tools Interoperability® (LTI) Caliper Analytics® Endpoint Service Specification, version 1.0" spec when it's published somewhere.

-#### Federated session ID

-TODO: Link to the official spec section for this when it exists: https://github.com/IMSGlobal/caliper-spec/blob/develop/caliper-spec.md#ltiSession
+### How are sessions tracked across multiple LTI tools?

-When receiving an LTI Launch use the <code>caliper_federated_session_id</code> as the <code>id</code> of the <code>LtiSession</code> you include in events:
+When receiving an LTI Launch via the [LTI service connection](#lti-learning-tools-interoperability) use the <code>caliper_federated_session_id</code> as the <code>id</code> of the <code>LtiSession</code> you include in events:

 <pre><code class="json">
  {